jplgarcia/dave-monitoring/README.md

 - **Steps:**
   1. Checks out the repository.
   2. Sets up Node.js (version 22).
-  3. Installs dependencies with `npm ci`.
+  3. Installs dependencies with `pnpm install`.
   4. Runs `monitor.js` and `canSettleMonitor.js` with required environment variables.
   5. Commits and pushes any updated data files back to the repository.